The Evolution of Law Firm Compensation: Adapting to Industry Trends

 Imagine transforming your firm into an organization that draws strength and success from the efforts of many rather than the overachievement of a few.

-Critical Industry trends
+Critical Industry Trends

 There is no doubt that the legal industry is in a period of rapid change, most of which is brought on by technology and the resulting changes in behavior and attitudes.
 Compensation for lawyers is affected by these changes.
 Some of the most significant of these changes are as follows: